 VSD control software can be included with new systems, or purchased separately to complement existing systems.
 Modern VSD software includes settings designed to deliver the maximum possible amount of energy savings.
 Modern VSD software also provides self-learning and motor modelling capabilities that can minimise the use of traditional sensors as inputs into the control system.

 The next generation of VSDs are designed for internet connectivity to gather and analyse large amounts of data.
 With a trend towards standard internet communications protocols, VSDs will offer a single point of connection for a multitude of sensors and data points.
 Internet connectivity allows for rapid data analysis of system performance and predictive scheduling of equipment maintenance and repairs.
 It can allow users to be notified by smartphone before a failure occurs.

 Regenerative drives recover motor braking energy rather than it being completely lost to heat, using inverters to convert the resulting DC power into AC power.
 The extra cost of a regeneration is worthwhile in VSDs only where the system requires frequent braking and starting.

 VSDs are usually purchased as standalone devices, but are available as part of integrated packages.
 Integrated motor and drive packages have a number of advantages including:

 - eliminating separate enclosures and reducing required floor space

 - decreasing costs

 - eliminating long, costly cable runs between motor and drives

 - opening many more motor systems to the potential of variable-speed control.

-Improving Motor and Drive System Performance US Department of Energy
+Improving Motor and Drive System Performance (PDF 2036KB) US Department of Energy